 What is the application process?

 The application process starts with the submission of an application form and documentation to support your water-saving claims.
 An application fee, which covers the cost of administering the application process, is due before your application is considered.
 Once an application has been submitted it is allocated a unique reference code and we confirm when it will be assessed by the scheme's independent Technical Expert Panel.
-The Expert Panel meet three times a year to assess applications.
-Finally, we convey the outcome of application assessments approximately 1-2 weeks after each Expert Panel meeting.
-If your application is approved, you can license the use of the Smart WaterMark logo to promote your approved product or service in Australia and/or Europe.
+The Expert Panel meet quarterly to assess applications.
+Finally, we convey the outcome of application assessments approximately 10 business days after each Expert Panel meeting.
+If your application is approved, you can license the use of the Smart WaterMark logo to promote your approved product or service in Australia.

 What types of products can apply to use the Smart Approved WaterMark label?